KamathAbhaySunil/testRover/README.md

 ### Completed Tasks
 - setup microROS for ROS communication between STM32 and ROS2 Humble
+- Differential drive to control the rover

 ### Tasks Under Progress
-- Differential Drive (Code written has to be tested and tuned)
+- Interfacing wheel ecoders using interrupts

 ### Tasks Left
-- Interfacing wheel ecoders using interrupts
 - Interfacing IMU
 - getting odometry working
 - writing the code for PID control of Linear and Angular Velocity